thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

 ## Auto Updating Fields Based on Value Changes

-There are a couple properties on an order detail which are interrelated, and when one changes we need to update the others.
+There are a couple of properties on an order detail which are interrelated, and when one changes we need to update the others.

 The related fields are:

 * **NetWeight** - When the net weight is changed, we update the units count.